Wills

 Making a will legally effective after death most often requires a court-supervised probate process, described below.
 While probating a will has the benefit of a court’s approval and enforcement, many farmers try to avoid it (if possible) because it can be an expensive, lengthy, and public process.
 Avoiding probate generally requires using a specific type of trust to transfer assets.
 Trust creation and administration also requires the assistance of an experienced estate planning attorney.

 A will is equivalent to a letter of instruction to the court system that automatically starts a probate process when the testator (the will creator) dies.
-Probate is the process in which a court recognizes that a will is valid, decides who will be the personal representative for the testator’s estate, establishes clear title (ownership) of any assets, and approves the plan for the distribution of assets.
+Probate is the process in which a court recognizes that a will is valid, decides who will be the personal representative for the testator’s estate, establishes clear title (ownership) of any assets, and approves the plan for distributing the assets.

 Probate Process Steps